 In the interests of avoiding a bad breakfast moment, we tried seven bacon, egg, and cheese sandwiches and ranked them.
 Here's how they stacked up, from worst to best.

 We chose bacon, egg, and cheese sandwiches from national and regional chains — ones you're just as likely to encounter while running errands in your neck of the woods or while on the road.
-All sandwiches were priced at under five dollars.
+All sandwiches were priced under five dollars.

 In evaluating the sandwiches, we considered a number of different factors.
 We wanted to see how they compared: Were made-to-order options tastier?
 Did their breakfast brethren languishing under heat lamps stand a chance?
 Did pricey sandwiches mean better-tasting ingredients?
 Can you secure a great breakfast sandwich for under three dollars?